VirusTotal/yara/docs/modules/pe.rst

     .. versionadded:: 3.8.0

-    Function returning true if the PE imports a function name matching *function_regexp* from a DLL matching *dll_regexp*. *dll_regexp* is case sensitive unless you use the "/i" modifier in the regexp, as shown in the example below.
+    Function returning the number of functions from the PE imports where a function name matches *function_regexp* and a DLL name matches *dll_regexp*.
+Both *dll_regexp* and *function_regexp* are case sensitive unless you use the "/i" modifier in the regexp, as shown in the example below.

+    Note: Prior to version 3.12.0, this function returns only a boolean value (0 or 1) if the given regexp matches any library and function.

-    *Example:  pe.imports(/kernel32\.dll/i, /(Read|Write)ProcessMemory/)*
+    *Example:  pe.imports(/kernel32\.dll/i, /(Read|Write)ProcessMemory/) == 2*

 .. c:function:: locale(locale_identifier)